ychen921/Alohomora/README.md

 ```

 ### Testing
 To test the model, you can run the following command.
-Please ensure that the setting of `--NumEpochs` should be the same as the training epoch as well as `--model`.
+Please ensure that the setting of `--NumEpochs` should be the same as the training epoch as well as `--Model`.
 ```
 python3 Test.py --NumEpochs 10 --model 0
 ```